IntelSmartEdge/docs/experience-kits/developer-experience-kit/advanced-installation/developer-experience-kit-security-features.md

 Copyright (c) 2021 Intel Corporation
 ```

-# Set up security features for the Intel® Smart Edge Open Developer Experience Kit
+# Configure security features for the Intel® Smart Edge Open Developer Experience Kit

-Follow these steps to complete the installation of the Intel® Smart Edge Developer Experience Kit with security features enabled for platform attestation with Intel® SecL - DC and application security with Intel® SGX:
+Follow these steps to begin the installation of the Intel® Smart Edge Developer Experience Kit with security features enabled for platform attestation with Intel® SecL - DC and application security with Intel® SGX:

-1. Make password-less from the Ansible machine to the AWS instance by copying the ssh public using ssh-copy-id (Ex. ssh-copy-id -i ~/.ssh/<my_key> <user-name>@<aws-instance-ip>).
+1. Make password-less from the Ansible machine to the AWS instance by copying the ssh public using ssh-copy-id (Ex. `ssh-copy-id -i ~/.ssh/<my_key> <user-name>@<aws-instance-ip>`).

 2. Update following items in the  `inventory/default/group_vars/all/10-default.yml`:
     - Comment out proxy settings(`http_proxy`, `https_proxy`, `ftp_proxy`, and `all_proxy`) and set  `no_proxy` to `""`.
-    - Add hostname of theAWS instance public IP in `/etc/hosts` for both IPv4 and IPv6.
+    - Add hostname of the AWS instance public IP in `/etc/hosts` for both IPv4 and IPv6.
     - Set `pccs_user_password`.
 Password should contain at least 12 characters.(This setting is for application security with Intel® SGX features).
     - Set `kmra_apphsm_ip` and `sgx_pccs_ip` to the AWS instance public IP.
 These parameters are required for the KMRA feature.
     - Set `pccs_api_key`.
 This is required by PCCS to access Intel® PCS servers.
 Follow [these instructions](/components/security/application-security-using-sgx.md#How-to-subscribe-to-Intel-PCS-Service) to get the API key.